Why Scottish Highlanders?

 Why not?
 Two Hands Proprietor Michael Twelftree has always loved cows and when the opportunity came to have his own, he jumped at the chance.
 Brutus was a character in MT’s favourite childhood comic, Asterix, and thought it was a fitting name for our gruff ‘hairy coo’.

 Highland cattle have a docile temperament, Brutus and his ladies are no exception.
-Although, they are naturally quite protective of the calves and during feeding time, let’s say there is a little bit of argy-bargy in the ranks.
+Although, they are naturally quite protective of the calves, let’s say there is a little bit of argy-bargy in the ranks.
 Records show that Highland cattle are actually the oldest registered breed in the world and interestingly, a group of Highland Cattle is not called a herd but a “fold” instead.
-Our “fold of five” are free to graze around their large acreage paddock living the high life.
+Our fold are free to graze around their large acreage paddock living the high life.
 Brutus and his family are often seen taking a dip in their purpose-made dam or leisurely lying around, just taking in the splendour of Holy Grail Vineyard.

 Assisting our Viticulture